YuechengWu/vscode/README.md

 Often I find that students are drawn to working on new features--VSCode has [2,295 such issues right now](https://github.com/Microsoft/vscode/labels/feature-request).
 They like imagining how some new option or UI widget will work.
 However, I'm going to suggest that these are not ideal for your first foray into a new codebase.
-There are a few reasons why I suggest you avoid them at first.
+There are a few reasons why I suggest you avoid them, at first.

 1. New features are often controversial: many people may want them, but maintainers may not agree that they are necessary.
 Starting off in the centre of an argument over direction in a project is not where you want to be.
 2. Adding new functionality literally requires writing *new* code.
-To do one typically needs an understanding of the *existing* code, its internal APIs, tests, conventions, etc. This kind of expertise can be acquired; but it's likely that you (or I) don't have it yet.
+To do so one typically needs an understanding of the *existing* code, its internal APIs, tests, conventions, etc. This kind of expertise can be acquired; but it's likely that you (or I) don't have it yet.

 Instead of working on *new* code, I'm going to argue that the best place to begin is working on *existing* code, and this means fixing a bug.
 As I write this,